Premature labour can progress very rapidly, especially when your waters have broken.

-- speeding up the labour or the birth by giving you medications to induce the birth or by performing a caesarean section - his option
+- speeding up labour or birth by giving you medicine to induce the birth

-- may be necessary if you or your baby is unwell
+- performing a caesarean (C-section) - this option may be necessary if you or your baby is unwell

 Delaying the birth

 If you're less than 34 weeks, you may be transferred to a maternity unit with special care facilities for premature babies.
-And depending on your situation you may be given medication known as ‘tocolytics’ to delay the birth.
+Depending on your situation you may be given medicine known as tocolytics to delay the birth.

-Tocolytics may be given by a drip into your vein or by tablet - like any medication, they don't always work.
+Tocolytics can be given by a drip into your vein or by tablet.
+Like any medicine, they do not always work.

-In addition to delaying the birth, tocolytics allow time for you to receive treatment while your baby is in the womb.
-This treatment often includes an injection of a steroid to help the baby's lungs and reduce the risk of your baby having breathing difficulties if they're born too early.
+If the tocolytics delay the birth, you may be offered other treatment.
+This treatment often includes an injection of a steroid to help the baby's lungs.
+It can reduce the risk of breathing difficulties if your baby is born too early.

 Slowing down labour or stopping the birth is not appropriate in all situations.
 Your midwife or doctor can discuss your situation with you.